IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 docker build -f flightassist-weather/Dockerfile.alpine -t weather-service flightassist-weather docker-compose up
 ```
 Now, your FlightAssist application should be running on http://localhost:3000/

 # 4. Deploy Flightassist microservices on Cloud Foundry

-In this scenario, we want to break down Flightassist to multiple apps.
-Since Cloud Foundry apps(warden containers) are not allowed to talk privately, they need to communicate via public route.
+Make sure you have both developer accounts mentioned in prerequisites.
+Also make sure you have cloudant and weatherinsights services created as listed in step 1.

-First, make sure you have cloudant and weatherinsights services are created as listed in step 1.
-And make sure you have both developer accounts mentioned in prerequisites.
+In this scenario, we take the Flightassist which is factored in microservices.
+Since Cloud Foundry apps (warden containers) are not allowed to talk privately, they need to communicate via public route.

 Now we push the python application.
 ```